k-vaughn/ITS-open-source/docs/documentation-conventions.md

 The content of ITS open-source documentation is generally written in [Markdown](https://www.markdownguide.org/), a lightweight and easy-to-use markup language that allows you to format text in a readable and visually appealing way.

-Please read the "[Using Markdown for This Project](#using-markdown-for-this-project)" section for details about how to use it in this project.
+Please read the "[Frequently Used Markdown](#frequently-used-markdown)" section for details about how to use it in this project.

 ### Default Document Structure {.annex}